Award for groundbreaking research2022

 Ammodo Science Award

 The Ammodo Science Award for groundbreaking research is intended to stimulate potentially groundbreaking research.
 Such research is usually the result of team work, and for that reason this Award is for research being carried out by a group of researchers working together, and is intended to recognise the contribution of every member of the group.
-The Ammodo Science Award for groundbreaking research is presented biennially to research projects in two of the following scientific disciplines: Biomedical Sciences, Humanities, Natural Sciences and Social Sciences.
+The Award is presented every two years in four scientific domains: Biomedical Sciences, Humanities, Natural Sciences and Social Sciences.

 Nomination & Selection

 Each edition, the Ammodo Science Award for groundbreaking research includes a cash prize of 1,600,000 euros for each of the science domains Natural Sciences and Biomedical Sciences and a cash prize of 800,000 euros for each of the science domains Humanities and Social Sciences.
 The rectors of the fourteen Dutch universities affiliated with the Association of Universities in the Netherlands (VSNU) may nominate a maximum of one research project per scientific domain.

 The Ammodo Science Award for groundbreaking research focuses on potentially groundbreaking research and ensures that all researchers involved in the winning project are recognised and rewarded.

 The Ammodo Science Award for fundamental research comprises eight prizes of 350,000 euros each.
 Laureates can spend this amount at their own discretion on a fundamental scientific research project carried out or supervised by the laureate.